thuxugang/opus_rota2/README.md

 ### Download

 The test sets we used are hosted on [Baidu Drive](https://pan.baidu.com/s/1NQ3mlVN2MqSbT8KdAK6OqQ) with password `jk29`.
+Also, they can be downloaded directly from [Here](http://ma-lab.rice.edu/dist/rota2_test_sets.zip).

 ## Performance